 I bet you didn’t expect to see a bison photo when you clicked on this post!
-In the northernmost tip of Kentucky lies Big Bone Lick State Park.
-Make fun of the name and you may find yourself being chased down by one of these bad boys.
+In the northernmost tip of Kentucky lies dog friendly Big Bone Lick State Park.
+Make fun of the name and you could find yourself being chased down by one of these bad boys!

 This stopover was all about Ty and Buster … and getting some work done.
-I am finding state parks to be a wonderful place for long walks to accomplish the former and a slice of solitude to facilitate the latter.
-I’m imagining that you don’t want to hear about the work stuff, so let me tell you about our dog friendly walk in Big Bone Lick State Park!
+We’re finding state parks to be wonderful places for long walks to accomplish the former and solitude to facilitate the latter.
+You don’t want to hear about the work stuff, so let me tell you about our dog friendly walk in Big Bone Lick State Park!

 One of the trails led us to a meadow of grazing American buffalo.
 We all know the story of what happened to them.
-Hunted to near extinction, wild buffalo were last seen in Kentucky around 1800.
-The park’s herd is an effort to re-establish these animals at Big Bone Lick.
+Hunted to near extinction, wild buffalo last roamed in Kentucky around 1800.
+The park is working to re-establish these animals at Big Bone Lick.

 Buffalo are curious, and our presence brought them closer …